 - I grow organically, only using natural products and methods.

-- I use organic seeds or seeds I have collected as much as possible.
+- I use organic seeds or seeds I have collected as much as possible or buy heirloom varieties.

 - By growing at home I have reduced my carbon footprint.